TGNYC/Battleship/README.md

 To play the game you have to start a client for each of the two players and one server.
 The server can only handle one game instance at once.

-In the connection panel, enter the server address, the port, and choose your player name.
+In the connection panel, enter the server address, the port, and choose your username.
 Then click on "connect" to connect to the server.

 ![connection_panel](./assets/screenshots/connection_panel.png?raw=true)